Home

 Another bull, a 5 X 6 satellite, bugled very near.
 I knew he was coming in.
 I was willing to kill him, if given the opportunity.
 The problem was that I was standing right out in the open with nothing to “blend into” and no time to move before he arrived.

-ASAT Camo I remember thinking, “Well, we’re about to see how this new (to me) ASAT camo works”.
-I knelt and held my bow in front of my face and turned on my “helmet cam” mounted to my bow.
+I remember thinking, “Well, we’re about to see how this new (to me) ASAT camo works”.
+I knelt and held my bow in front of my face for more cover and turned on my helmet cam.

 As the bull came into view at 35 yards he knew exactly where “she” should be, because he had pinpointed my call.
 He stared right at me, head on.
 No shot.
 I kept my bow in front of my face and carefully hid my eyes behind my cap visor.